Kernel-based active subspaces with application to computational fluid dynamics parametric problems using the discontinuous Galerkin method: Benchmark test problems

 The second output we consider is the solution function

-This output can be employed as a surrogate model to predict the solution $u$ given the parameters $\mathbf{X}$ that define the diffusion coefficient instead of carrying out the numerical simulation.
-It can be shown that the AS and KAS modes are distinguished but can detect some common regions of interest as shown in \autoref{tab:modes}.
+This output can be employed as a surrogate model to predict the solution $u$ given the parameters $\mathbf{X}$ that define the diffusion coefficient instead of carrying out the numerical simulation. \RB{The surrogate model should be constructed over the span of the modes identified by the chosen reduction strategy, after projecting the data.} AS and KAS modes are distinguished but can detect some common regions of interest as shown in \autoref{tab:modes}.

 The third output is the evaluation of the solution at a specific degree of freedom with index $\hat{i}$, that is

 in this case the dimension of the input space is $m=100$.
 Since we use a Lagrangian basis in the finite element formulation and the polinomial order is 1, the node of the mesh associated to the chosen degree of freedom has coordinates $[0.27, 0.427]\in\Omega$.
 Qualitatively we can see from \autoref{tab:modes} that the AS modes locate features in the domain which are relatively more regular with respect to the KAS modes.
 To obtain this result we increased the dimension of the input space, otherwise not even the AS modes could locate properly the position in the domain $\Omega$ of the degree of freedom.